 If there has been family violence, get information about working with the OAG safely here: www.getchildsupportsafely.org

 How do I change an existing possession order?

 A parent (or sometimes a nonparent) can ask a judge to change an existing visitation or possession order by filing a modification case.
 Get instructions and do-it-yourself forms here: I need to change a custody, visitation or support order.

 I already have court ordered visitation.
 What should I do?

 - Get a copy of your court order and read it.
 If you do not have a copy, you can get one from the district clerk’s office in the county where the order was made.

 - Get a copy of your child’s school calendar for the current school year.

-- If you have standard visitation, use this online tool to make a calendar for you and the other parent that lists all the visitation weekends, holidays, and summer vacation: Make a Visitation Calendar
+- It can be helpful to make a calendar for you and the other parent that lists all the visitation weekends, holidays, and summer vacation.

 - Learn about co-parenting your children.
 Get information and resources here: www.txaccess.org/co-parenting/